kevlhop/conformance/README.md

 * `--password <password>`: The password for SSH and serial connection (default: empty)
 * `--no-reports` : Do not generate test reports (only run tests and display results)
 * `--baudrate <baudrate>`: The baudrate for the serial port of the board (default: 115200)
+* `--no-gee-tests`: Do not run GEISA Execution Environment Conformance tests
+* `--no-gadm-tests`: Do not run GEISA Application & Device Management Conformance tests
+* `--no-gapi-tests`: Do not run GEISA Application Programming Interface Conformance tests
 * `--help`: display help message

 Environment variables can also be used to configure the script: